ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 typically follow this process to initiate a vote:

-- The chair emails the list of voting members to start an email discussion on the topic, stating whether ballots are open or secret.
+- The chair emails the list of voting members to start an email discussion on the topic, optionally indicating that the ballots will be secret.

 - Discussion and votes will continue on the voting members list, and during any teleconference(s) that occur.